ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **Transition to Mailgun:** To overcome these limitations, we switched to Mailgun, a dedicated email delivery service that supports automated emailing and offers advanced features like email analysis.
 By leveraging Mailgun, we not only enabled automatic mailing but also provided valuable email analytics that could benefit our customers by offering insights into email delivery and engagement.

 - **Creating a Seamless Workflow:** To streamline the email process, we created a template that pre-fills much of the information needed for sending emails.
 By embedding the mailing service directly into the application, we ensured that the workflow remained smooth and efficient.
-This approach allow user to access the info in the app so it minimized manual input and reduced the potential for errors, enabling users to focus on more critical tasks while ensuring that communication remains prompt and accurate.
+This approach allows users to access the info in the app so it minimizes manual input and reduces the potential for errors, enabling users to focus on more critical tasks while ensuring that communication remains prompt and accurate.

 ### File Storage and Retrieval

 - **Implementation of AWS S3 for Storage**: We implemented a robust system for storing pictures and documents using AWS S3 buckets, enabling secure and scalable file management.
 This setup allows us to efficiently handle large volumes of data while ensuring high availability and durability.

 - **Integration with Multer**: To facilitate seamless file uploads, we integrated Multer, a middleware for handling multipart/form-data.
 This integration streamlined the process of uploading files to S3 directly from the application, ensuring a smooth and user-friendly experience.

 ### User Authentication and Authorization with Role based access control
-- Implemented user authentication and authorization using jwt in httpOnly and secure cookies and bcrypt
+- Implemented user authentication and authorization using JWT in httpOnly and secure cookies and bcrypt.
-- Achieved role based access control on both frontend and backend
+- Achieved role based access control on both frontend and backend.

 ### PDF Previewer